maxwelltsai/SiMon/README.md

     simon

 If it is your first time running **SiMon**, it will offer to generate a default config file and some demo simulations on the current directly.
 Just proceed according to the interactive instructions.
-You could edit the global config file `SiMon.conf` using your favorite text editor accordingly.
 Then, your simulations can be launched and monitored automatically with

     simon start